mneubrand/mneubrand.github.io/_hikes/2015-08-15-Stinson-Beach-to-Mt-Tam.md

 Motivated by our successful first thru-hike we were looking for some day hikes nearby to get in better shape for the next big one and decided to hike from Stinson Beach to the top of Mount Tamalpais and back in a loop.
 15 miles total.

-We took public transport to Stinson Beach which took around 2 hours: Golden Gate Transit Bus #70 to Marin City (Donahue & Terners) and Marin Transit Coach Bus #61 from there to Stinson Beach.
+We took public transportation to Stinson Beach which took around 2 hours: Golden Gate Transit Bus #70 to Marin City (Donahue & Terners) and Marin Transit Coach Bus #61 from there to Stinson Beach.
-Because of that we got a later start than we wanted to and only reached the Matt Davis Trailhead around 9.30.
+Because of that we got a later start than we wanted to and only reached the Matt Davis Trailhead around 9:30am.

 <!--more-->